tsdataclinic/scout/.github/pull_request_template.md

 ## Related Issues

 List the related issues to this change.
+For example, `Closes #xyz`

 ## Test Plan